 In the end, most Americans should find the settling down of the nation a positive change.
 Yet they seem unaware of it.
 Every time I have written about this trend – the first time was in the 1970s – the reaction I get is of amazement.
 How could that be so, since everyone ‘knows’ we live in an ever-more mobile society?
 Why the surprise, especially given that every year the census bureau releases, and the press reports, the latest data on the drop in mobility?

 Perhaps the myth of increasing rootlessness persists because it fits so well into the bigger picture Americans have of ‘modern’ versus ‘traditional’ society, fitting comfortably alongside other myths such as rising isolation, moral decay, mental disturbance and alienation.
 As unintuitive as it might seem to most Americans, it is simply a myth that no one stays in one place anymore.
-We are staying longer and longer.Make a donation
+We are staying longer and longer.Support Aeon: make a one-off donation